dmx-systems/dmx-documentation/docs/user.rst

 Displaying Geodata
 ------------------

+.. note:: As of DMX 5.0-beta-7 the geomap plugin has to be installed separately as described in our :ref:`Admin Documentation <admin-plugin-installation>`.
+Download it `here <https://download.dmx.systems/plugins/dmx-geomaps/>`_.

-DMX comes with built-in support for geodata.
+DMX offers a plugin to support geodata.
 Every topic with an address can be shown on a geographical map.
 The so-called geomaps are a special type of topicmap in DMX.
 Geomaps are based on `openstreetmap.org <https://www.openstreetmap.org>`_.